Start-up costs: $0 to $500

 Tools and equipment: laptop, recording device, translation software

 Initial costs for independent translator businesses are low, especially for those fluent in two or more languages and who don't need additional training.
 The basic equipment to start professional translation services are just a computer and word processor to type documents, a recording device (these days, that's often a smartphone), and software that speeds up the most repetitive parts of the job.
 With an increase in competition from software, it helps for translators to have a specialty, such as in the health fields, and certification.
 Several agencies offer certification, including the American Translators Association.
-That might cost $300, but in 2012, the average translator earned nearly $48,000 a year.
+That might cost $300, but the Bureau of Labor Statistics says median pay for translators is a little over $47,000 a year — which means it can get much higher.

 Start-up costs: $20 to $100

 Unique or custom jewelry is a top-trending and top-selling item online.
-Etsy, an online marketplace for unconventional products, lists jewelry as one of its most sold items, and it is just one of several, along with Shopify, Storenvy, and Bigcartel, where people can capitalize on their creativity.
-Artisans should research which ecommerce system will work best for their needs; for instance, at Etsy, probably the best-known name for starting an online boutique, there are no start-up costs, but the site charges to post an item, collects a percentage of the final sale, and has limitations on the number and styles of listings.
+Etsy, an online marketplace for unconventional products, lists jewelry as one of its most sold items, and it is just one of several, along with Shopify, Storenvy, and Big Cartel, where people can capitalize on their creativity.
+Artisans should research which ecommerce system will work best for their needs; for instance, at Etsy, probably the best-known name for starting an online boutique, there are no start-up costs, but the site charges to post an item, collects a percentage of the final sale, and has limitations on the style of listings.

 Start-up costs: cost of software, website